 Since customers can fiddle with their nameserver records on CloudFlare's control panel, there is a huge amount of churn happening behind any research about domains that use CloudFlare.
 If connectivity seems intermittent, for example, a customer might set his control panel to bypass CloudFlare temporarily.
 CloudFlare does not handle email, and some customers need a special MX record for email.
 Subdomains are another source of confusion, as these records must be listed a certain way to keep them hidden.
 If the customer isn't careful, a "direct-connect" IP address might be publicly visible, and persist until the customer takes steps to keep it hidden.

 In our zip files, if the direct-connect lookup failed, the domain is not shown with an IP address and country, but is saved with its two CloudFlare nameservers and rechecked the next time around.
-The current direct-connect count is 1,269,373.
+The current direct-connect count is 1,332,263.
 Our data is cumulatively updated every three weeks.
-Here is a 14.78MB zip file of the domains with IP addresses that you can download and unzip.
+Here is a 15.64MB zip file of the domains with IP addresses that you can download and unzip.
 By scanning this file for specific IP addresses or netblocks, researchers sometimes discover clues about who is hiding behind CloudFlare.